-Audubon Mountain Workshop Scholarship InformationMay 8 – 11, 2014Alpine Camp in Mentone, Alabama
+Audubon Mountain Workshop Scholarship InformationMay 7 – 10, 2015Alpine Camp in Mentone, Alabama

 The Audubon Mountain Workshop is a four-day camp focusing on the ecology and natural history of Alabama.
 The subject matter covers a broad range of topics including beginning and advanced bird identification, wildflowers, mammals, stream biology, insects, reptiles and amphibians, geology and fossils, canoeing, and mountain crafts, among others.
 Most classes are conducted in the field, and provide an opportunity for in-depth study of the subject matter.
 The classes are not intended to be teaching methodology courses.
 The Workshop is being held May at Alpine Camp in Mentone, Alabama.
-Check-in is Thursday afternoon by 5 p.m., May 12, allowing teachers to miss just one day of school.
-The workshop ends at noon on Sunday, May 11th.
-Please note that Sunday, May 11th, is Mother's Day.
+Check-in is Thursday afternoon by 5 p.m., May 7th, allowing teachers to miss just one day of school.
+Scholarship includes the cost of a sub for Friday, May 8th.
+The workshop ends at noon on Sunday, May 10th.
+Please note that Sunday, May 10th, is Mother's Day.

-The scholarship covers the entire cost of tuition and meals, provided all requirements of the scholarship recipient are fulfilled.
+The scholarship covers the entire cost of tuition, all meals and pay for teacher sub for Friday, provided all requirements of the scholarship recipient are fulfilled.
 See requirements below:

 ** Requirements for Scholarship Recipients **